angrylinuxuser/track-o-bot/README.md

 ## GNU/Linux

-* Install Qt4.8 with your distribution package manager (apt, etc...)
+* Install Qt4.8 or Qt5.+ with your distribution package manager (apt, etc...)
 * Create folder .Hearthstone in your home directory
 * Create symlinks of the Hearthstone's output_log and log.config in the newly created folder